Satch70/robot_localization/README.md

 ### Lidar Scan Weight Update

 Initially for our Lidar scan, to weigh the particles, we used a box function with a strict occupancy field cutoff.
 Initially if there were 5 or more particles close enough to an actual obstacle, then the particle weight goes to 1 and otherwise it is 0.
 Regardless of the threshold, this box function would eliminate or keep too many particles creating an innacurate particle filter.
-Thus,
+Thus, we moved to a two step weight calculatinon.
+In the lidar scan function, we use the occupancy field calculation as way to total how many obstacle scans in terms of the particle are close enough to an actual obstacle in the real world, and set that as the weight.
+Then the normalization step, normalizes them all to 1, meaning that particles with the most close scan points to an obstacle has the highest weight.
+This creates a more dynamic and more accurate particle filter.

 ### Resampling Randomization for Particles
-Another design decision
+Another design decision we made was to prevent our particle from collapsing into one particle as time goes on by randomizing our particles in the resampling step.
+The resampling step resamples our distribution based on the updated weights.
+After recreating the particle filter, we apply a tight normal distribution around the particle to introduce variation that keeps the cloud from collapsing into 1 particle, improving accuracy of the filter in the long term.

 ## Number of Particles
+We reduced the number of particles to 200 to allow the particles to stay closer to the robot when the filter is running.
+When the number is higher the particles significantly lag behind the robot model, causing a lot of the snapping of the map that we see in our recordings.
+To minimize this, while maintaining the accuracy of the filter, we reduced the number of particles to 200 to reduce how far behind the particles lag behind our robot.

 ## Challenges